modolabs/Kurogo-Mobile-Web/doc/Guide/themes.rst

 You'll need to create a version of the logo to appear on the homepage: [#f1]_ [#f2]_

 * Basic and Touch device classes: *THEME_DIR/modules/home/images/logo-home.gif* must be a GIF image [#f3]_.
 This image will be centered horizontally within the screen.
 The default size is 208x35px, cropped tight to the actual artwork.
 * Compliant device class: *THEME_DIR/modules/home/images/logo-home.png* must be a PNG image [#f3]_.
 The default size is 280x60px, cropped tight the actual artwork.
+The Compliant home logo/banner image is one that benefits noticeably from :ref:`hdpi`.

 Header logos